-In addition, more IBM Spectrum Scale features require more node types:
+In addition, additional IBM Spectrum Scale features require additional node types:

-- CES services require CES nodes, which can also be part of an IBM Spectrum Scale Erasure Code Edition recovery group. - AFM gateway nodes, which cannot be a part of a recovery group. - Transparent cloud tiering (TCT) nodes, which cannot be a part of a recovery group. - GUI nodes, which cannot be a part of a recovery group. - TSM backup nodes, which cannot be a part of a recovery group. - Other (non- IBM Spectrum Scale Erasure Code Edition) storage types, which cannot be a part of a recovery group.
+• CES services require CES nodes, which can be also be part of an IBM Spectrum Scale Erasure Code Edition recovery group.

+- AFM gateway nodes, which cannot be a part of a recovery group. - Transparent cloud tiering (TCT) nodes, which cannot be a part of a recovery group. - GUI nodes, which cannot be a part of a recovery group. - TSM backup nodes, which cannot be a part of a recovery group. - Other (non- IBM Spectrum Scale Erasure Code Edition) storage types, which cannot be a part of a recovery group.

-Before you install IBM Spectrum Scale Erasure Code Edition, a basic network test must be passed.
-A freely available open-sourced tool is provided with no warranty, nor official support from IBM to help you achieve running the test.
-Any network that does not run or pass the test must be considered as not suited to install IBM Spectrum Scale Erasure Code Edition.
+Before installing IBM Spectrum Scale Erasure Code Edition, a basic network test must be passed.
+We have provided a tool that is freely available, open sourced and with no warranty nor official support from IBM to help you achieve running the test.
+Any network that does not run or pass the test should be considered as not suited to install IBM Spectrum Scale Erasure Code Edition.
 For more information, see "Network requirements and precheck" on page 15.

-When you plan a system, it is best to determine the minimum requirements for IBM Spectrum Scale RAID to get the performance and capacity needed.
-Then, add additional hardware as needed to meet your functional requirements with hardware for the various node roles and applications.
+When planning a system, it is best to determine the minimum requirements for IBM Spectrum Scale RAID to get the performance and capacity required, then add additional hardware as needed to meet your functional requirements with hardware for the various node roles and applications.

-As nodes take on more roles, the performance of applications that run on that node might be affected by the operations of those roles.
-File system and CPU-intensive tasks might run slower on a node that is running as a recovery group master and file system manager than on other nodes in the cluster.
-There are two strategies to consider when you distribute node roles and workload across a cluster:
+As nodes take on more roles, the performance of applications running on that node may be affected by the operations of those roles.
+File system and CPU-intensive tasks may run slower on a node that is running as a recovery group master and file system manager than on other nodes in the cluster.
+There are two strategies to consider when distributing node roles and workload across a cluster:

-- A small subset of these nodes might be used to act in several of these roles.
-For example, you might choose three nodes to act as file system managers, recovery group masters, and quorum.
-Other cluster applications can then avoid these three nodes entirely determining when to run, as these nodes might be more heavily used. - Distribute the roles of file system managers and recovery group masters to different nodes across the cluster.
-In this way, you can use any node in the cluster to run applications, with the expectation that they can be slightly impacted.
+- A small subset of these nodes may be used to act in several of these roles.
+For example, we may choose 3 nodes to act as file system managers, recovery group masters, and quorum.
+Other cluster applications can then avoid these 3 nodes entirely when determining when to run, as these nodes may be more heavily utilized. - Distribute the roles of file system managers and recovery group masters to different nodes across the cluster.
+In this way, we can use any node in the cluster to run applications, with the expectation that they may only be slightly impacted.

-The installation toolkit assists with node role selection and configuration during system installation.
+The installation toolkit will assist with node role selection and configuration during system install.